ErikAnpin/crystal12/README.md

 This is a mod of the [**Pokémon Crystal**](https://github.com/pret/pokecrystal) disassembly.

+### TODO
+- Remove hardcoded quick claw and kings rock effects
+- do a run with just trade/giftmons
+- adjust all kicks and punches
+- Change Sleep to ATK drop, repurpose Snore and Sleep Talk
+- Repurpose every effect that deals with Accuracy, Evasion and Flinch
+- Repurpose Focus Energy, Mind Reader and Lock On
+- Fix Item/Move Descriptions and NPC explanations
+- Fix sine night NPC sprites being bright
+- Add way to Toggle Run
+- Use Lv50 for calculations, would still be used for new moves and evolutions
+- Adjust Healing Items for Lv50
+- Adjust AI for all changes

 ## Plus branch

 - Removed RNG (Accuracy, Confusion, Damage Rolls, etc)